 - Keeping God central in worship both in method and content – Exod.
 20:4-6, Matt.
 15:9

 - Empowering parents to lead their households to God – Eph.
 6:4

 - We endeavor to keep the Word of God pre-eminent in our thinking and our teaching.
 If we are to reform our thinking and our lives, it can only be by the Word of God.
 We are dismayed by theological systems constructed over the years that have marginalized the relevancy of the Word of God, and we endeavor in our generation to build up a mature knowledge of and thorough-going application of God’s Word in all of life.

 - We endeavor to combat a spirit of mediocrity prevalent in our society, by establishing high standards for ourselves in both our understanding and practice of God’s Word.

 - We are a confessional church.
 That is, we state what we believe in confessional form.
 Without the truth stated in clear and concise form, the church is easily taken by every wind of doctrine.
-The teachers of the church subscribe to the Confession of Faith & Catechisms of the Orthodox Presbyterian Church (Westminster Standards).
+The teachers of the church subscribe to the Westminster Confession of Faith and the Larger and Shorter Catechisms.